 High Risk (Red) - There is a very high potential for ML/TF exploitation of vulnerabilities.
 Breaches will have a severe impact on operations and reputational damage and the costs involved will be substantial.

-4.6 This is the first iteration of a Risk Assessment which will be updated on an ongoing basis as further data points to emerging trends.
+4.6 This Risk Assessment will be kept under review and updated on an ongoing basis in light of emerging risks and developments.

 5. Money Laundering and Terrorist Financing Risk